djkim9031/BinPacker_RL/README.md

 ## Work in Progress
 This is still largely a work in progress.
 The full integration of BinPacker custom environment logic, physics sim, PPO/SAC integration to NVIDIA's Isaac Gym is complete. <br/>
 However, still the optimal stacking policy is not found.
-I believe this is largely because vanilla experience replay buffer for off-policy (SAC) is not suitable for this environment.
-And also, reward functions are currently quite simple.
+I believe this is largely because the vanilla experience replay buffer for off-policy (SAC) is not suitable for this environment.
+And also, the reward functions are currently quite simple.
 More sophisticated reward function/model needs to be implemented.
 RLHF is also possible way forward